ghoulmann/cs-curriculum/preface.rst

 Assumptions
 ===========

-Computer Science is a STEM (science, technology, engineering, math) discipline.
+Computer Science and Electrical Engineering are STEM  disciplines (science, technology, engineering, math).
 Computer Science and Information Technology are complementary subjects (CAS 4).

-As defined by Computing at School Working Group (2012):
+As contrast by the Computing at School Working Group in 2012,

 	Computer Science is a *discipline* that seeks to understand and explore the world around us, both natural and artificial, in computational terms.
 Computer science is particularly, but by no means exclusively, concerned with the study, design, and implementation of computer systems, and understanding the principles underlying these designs.

 	Information Technology deals with the purposeful application of computer systems to solve real-world problems, including issues such as the identification of business needs, the specification and installation of hardware and software, and the evaluation of useability.
 It the productive, creative and explorative use of technology.
-(5)
+(CAS 5)

 Domains